-NEWTEXT (DOS based "older" program) could be used to create / download the user definable text messages in the display units connected to the COM loops.
+NEWTEXT (DOS based "older" program) can be used to create / download the user definable text messages in the display units connected to the COM loops.

-Control Unit / TLON Network
+4 Control Unit / TLON Network

-An installation could be one control unit (c.i.e.) or up to 30 control units in a system, i.e. a TLON network.
+An installation can be one control unit (c.i.e.) or up to 30 control units in a system, i.e. a TLON network.

-In a TLON network each control unit works independent and has still total access to all information in the system.
+In a TLON network each control unit works independent but has nevertheless total access to all information in the system.

-In a system, think of the following:
+In a system, pay attention to the following:

-- The alarm points and their "belonging" outputs should normally, for safety reasons, be connected to the same control unit. - As from V2.0, a zone must not be distributed over the system, i.e. all alarm points in a zone, have to be connected to one c.i.e. - When the interlocking function is used, the input, the output and the zone "combined", have to be in one c.i.e.
+- The alarm points and their "belonging" outputs should normally, for safety reasons, be connected to the same control unit. - As from V2.0, a zone must not be distributed over the system, i.e. all alarm points in a zone have to be connected to one c.i.e. - When the interlocking function is used, the Interlocking Combination (the input, the output and the area) have to be in / connected to one c.i.e.
+The input and the output can only be used in one combination.

-Control Units 1548 - 1550
+5 Control Units 1548 - 1550